Flovermeer/PHP-CRUD-Example/README.md

    - dns : e.g. `host=localhost` ; `dbname=example`
    - user: your database connection username
    - password: your database connection password
 3. Now it's time to make the required migrations !
+   In your terminal, in navigate to src/database directory and type : `php migrations.php`
+4. Now that tables are created, it's time for some seeding.